Error-and-Erasure Decoding for Block Codes with Feedback: An Outer Bound for Error Exponent Erasure Exponent Trade Off

 \end{lemma} Result is old and somewhat intuitive to those who are familiar with the calculations in the non-feedback case.
 Thus probably it has been proven a number of times.
 But we are not aware of a published proof, hence we have included one in Appendix \ref{app:E2=F2}.

-Although Lemma \ref{lem:E2=F2} establishes only the converse part $(T,\obhexp{T})$ is indeed the optimal tradeoff for the error exponent of two messages in an erasure free block-code, both with and without feedback.
-Achievability of this tradeoff has already been established in \cite[Theorem 5]{SGB} for the case without feedback; evidently this implies the achievability with feedback.
+Although Lemma \ref{lem:E2=F2} establishes only the converse part $(T,\obhexp{T})$ is indeed the optimal trade off for the error exponents of two messages in an erasure free block code, both with and without feedback.
+Achievablity of this trade off has already been established in \cite[Theorem 5]{SGB} for the case without feedback; evidently this implies the achievablity with feedback.
 Furthermore $T_0$ does have an operational meaning, it is the maximum error exponent first message can have, while the second message has zero error probability.
 This fact is also proved in Appendix \ref{app:E2=F2}.

 For some channels Lemma \ref{lem:E2=F2} gives us a bound on the error exponent of erasure free-codes at zero rate, which is tighter than Haroutunian's bound at zero rate.
 In order to see this let us first define $T^{*}$ to be